-Notice that the computation of the just described confidence interval for $\gamma_n$ is truly inexpensive.
-First, the random forest is trained only once with all the available data, producing the augmented training sample $\mathcal{A}_n$.
+The computation of the just described confidence interval for $\gamma_n$ is inexpensive.
+First, the random forest is trained only once with all the available data, producing the augmented training sample $\mathscr{A}_n$.
 Second, the computation of each $\hat{\gamma}_n^{*(m)}$ can be done efficiently by directly resampling $\{\hat{\gamma}_{(i)}\}_{i=1}^n$, in which

-in regression and classification contexts, respectively.
-The last three lines of code in the R \cite{R} source files {\tt ames.R} and {\tt telco.R} available at \cite{github}, whose respective prediction tasks are discussed in Section \ref{real}, amount to a full technical implementation of the proposed method, demonstrating its inherent simplicity.